908.688.0300

 What Is a Dry Standpipe?

-A dry standpipe is a network of in-place piping allowing connection of a water supply (usually a fire department mobile apparatus known as a pumper) to a dedicated inlet at street level, with hose outlet valves on each floor.
+A dry standpipe is a network of in-place piping allowing connection of a water supply (usually a fire department mobile apparatus such as an engine or a pumper) to a dedicated inlet at street level, with hose outlet valves on each floor.
 Firefighters do not need to drag long hose lengths up stairwells – they simply carry hose to any floor, attach to the hose valve, and proceed to attack the fire.

 Why Is This Important?